A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 Over the years, I’ve fallen in love with experimenting with foods from different cultures.
 And while I’m not Mexican by birth, my heart and kitchen have long been intertwined with the rich, colorful flavors of Mexico.

-There’s just something about a warm bowl of homemade arroz rojo, made with love and shared around the table, that feels like home.
-It’s the kind of dish that brings us back to our roots, no matter where we’re from.
+There’s just something about a warm bowl of homemade rice, made with love and shared around the table, that feels like home.

-There are many ways to prepare rice, but this is my go-to red rice (Arroz Rojo).
-I often serve it alongside refried beans, shredded cabbage, chile de Arbol salsa, and of course, fresh corn tortillas.
+There are many ways to prepare rice, but this is my go-to red rice.
+I often serve it with Taquitos, Chile de Arbol Salsa, and top with shredded cabbage, Pico de Gallo, and Guacamole.
+Yum!

 Now add the rice, stirring frequently just until the rice starts turning golden, for about 3-5 minutes.
 Be careful not to burn.